The Gospel According to John:

 worship practices grew farther apart

 Part of the territory of the former northern kingdom began to be known as Samaria, and the worship practices of the descendants of Jacob became mingled with the idol worship of the people who were moved into the area by the Assyrians.
 (Some of the clearest biblical evidence of that is in the Second Book of the Kings 17:24–34.)
 Meanwhile, the descendants of Jacob who were exiled to Babylon took their scrolls with the law of Moses and the writings of the southern prophets with them.
 While in Babylon they started developing the law-based religion of Judaism, which didn’t exist as such before then, though it’s built on a foundation of Hebrew worship practices.
-When they returned to Judah, then called Judea, they continued to practice Judaism and instead of being called Judahites, the name formerly given to descendants of the tribe of Judah, they started to be called Jews.
+When they returned to Judah, then called Judea, they continued to practice Judaism.
+Instead of being called Judahites, the name formerly given to descendants of the tribe of Judah, they started to be called Jews.

 two different frames of religious reference

-By the time of Jesus the Samaritans were not very big on the law of Moses and were unfamiliar with the writings of the southern prophets and the prophets sent to the descendants of Jacob in exile in Babylon.
+By the time of Jesus, the Samaritans weren’t very big on the law of Moses and were unfamiliar with the writings of the southern prophets and the prophets sent to the descendants of Jacob in exile in Babylon.
 The Jews placed a ton of emphasis on the law of Moses because their prophets had told them that the reason they’d been conquered by the Babylonians was because they quit following God’s law.
 So right away the Samaritan woman has a considerably different frame of reference than she expects Jesus, a Jewish rabbi, to have.

 what categories of people traditionally were anointed?

 Although there was God’s promise that he would send a king like David in the line of David (the Second Book of Samuel 7:12–13), this isn’t the only Old Testament promise God made to his people concerning sending someone to fulfill a position that requires anointing.
 Besides king, there are two other classes that were distinguished by being anointed—priest and prophet.
 In the book of Deuteronomy 18:15, Moses promises “The LORD your God will raise up for you a prophet like me from among you.”
 And in the First Book of Samuel 2:35, God promises he will raise up a faithful priest.
-Technically, the term Messiah could beapplied to any of these three—priest, prophet, or king—or to all of them.
+Technically, the term Messiah could be applied to any of these three—priest, prophet, or king—or to all of them.
 You can learn more in Lesson 14 God’s Promise to David in the Turning to God’s Word Catholic Bible study The United Kingdom of Israel: Saul, David & Solomon Foreshadow Christ the King.

 Herod enters the picture

 The Samaritans wouldn’t have been that interested in a Messiah who was a king like David because 1) they weren’t descended from the same line of Judah as David, though most of the Jews in Judea were, and 2) while Samaria was under the control of Rome, instead of a governor like Pilate, they already had a king, albeit not a very good one.
 Samaria was territory ruled by the figurehead king Herod.
 He’d been appointed by Rome, and Rome considered him the king of the Jews.
 This is a bit ironic, since Herod was an Idumean, which means he was descended not from Jacob, but from Jacob’s twin brother Esau.
 He wasn’t a Jew or Judahite at all.
 You have to go back to the book of Genesis to learn about Esau, whose descendants settled in Edom, called Idumea by the time of Jesus.
-The brothersdidn’t get on well, and their family feud continued down through the centuries.
+The brothers didn’t get on well, and their family feud continues down through the centuries.
 You can learn more about the original relationship between the two brothers in Lesson 15 The Brothers Esau & Jacob in the Turning to God’s Word Catholic Bible study In the Beginning: The Book of Genesis.

 the woman first accepts Jesus as a prophet